-Paragraphs (7) and (11) explain the distinction between general and nongeneral powers of appointment.
+Paragraphs (5) and (9) explain the distinction between general and nongeneral powers of appointment.
 A general power of appointment enables the power holder to exercise the power in favor of the power holder, the power holder's estate, or the creditors of either, regardless of whether the power is also exercisable in favor of others.
-A nongeneral power of appointment cannot be exercised in favor of the power holder, the power holder's estate, or the creditors of either.
+A nongeneral power of appointment (sometimes called a "special" power of appointment) cannot be exercised in favor of the power holder, the power holder's estate, or the creditors of either.
+Estate planners often classify nongeneral powers as being either "broad" or "limited," depending on the range of permissible appointees.
+A power to appoint to anyone in the world except the power holder, the holder's estate, and the creditors of either would be an example of a broad nongeneral power.
+In contrast, a power in the donor's spouse to appoint among the donor's descendants would be an example of a limited nongeneral power.

 An instrument creating a power of appointment is construed as creating a general power unless the terms of the instrument manifest a contrary intent.
-See Section 103.
+See Section 203.
 A power to revoke, amend, or withdraw is a general power of appointment if it is exercisable in favor of the power holder, the power holder's estate, or the creditors of either.
 If the settlor of a trust empowers a trustee or another person to change a power of appointment from a general power into a nongeneral power, or vice versa, the power is either general or nongeneral depending on the scope of the power at any particular time.

-appointment, the clause that identifies the taker in default is called the gift-in-default clause.
+Paragraph (6) defines the gift-in-default clause.
+In an instrument creating a power of appointment, the clause that identifies the taker in default is called the gift-in-default clause.
 A gift-in-default clause is not mandatory but is included in a well-drafted instrument.

-Paragraphs (9) and (12) explain the distinction between impermissible and permissible appointees.
-The permissible appointees of a power of appointment may be narrowly defined (for example, "to such of the power holder's descendants as the power holder may select"), broadly estate"), or unlimited (for example, "to such persons as the power holder may select").
+Paragraphs (7) and (10) explain the distinction between impermissible and permissible appointees.
+The permissible appointees (known at common law as the "objects") of a power of appointment may be narrowly defined (for example, "to such of the power holder's descendants as the power holder may select"), broadly defined (for example, "to such persons as the power holder may select, except the power holder, the power holder's estate, the power holder's creditors, or the creditors of the power holder's estate"), or unlimited (for example, "to such persons as the power holder may select").
 A permissible appointee of a power of appointment does not have a property interest that he or she can transfer to another in order to make the transferee a permissible appointee of the power.
 Were it otherwise, a permissible appointee could transform an impermissible appointee into a permissible appointee, exceeding the intended scope of the power and thereby violating the donor's intent.
 An appointment cannot benefit an impermissible appointee.
 See Section 307.